Little pub proves popular Field Days attraction

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-One of the most popular sites at this week’s Southern Field Days at Waimumu was My Little Pub, a Christchurch-based business which is creating small but authentic pubs.
+One of the most popular sites at last week’s Southern Field Days at Waimumu was My Little Pub, a Christchurch-based business which is creating small, but authentic, pubs.

 The idea was born during the Covid-19 lockdown when one of its founders, Gary Altenburg, who owns a joinery business, found himself without a pub to visit and some time on his hands.

 T. O’Loughlin’s was the first Little Irish Pub built in December 2020.
-It was named after Mr Altenburg’s father-in-law, Terry O’Loughlin, who was treated to a surprise when it was unveiled with his name on it, painted in the colour of the O’Loughlin home country and adorned with historic family photographs.
+It was named after Mr Alternburg’s father-in-law Terry O’Loughlin who was treated to a surprise when it was unveiled with his name on it, painted in the colour of the O’Loughlin home country and adorned with historic family photographs.

 The Little Irish Pub very quickly became a hit with the family, workmates, neighbours and anyone who spotted it on the back of the truck travelling through Christchurch streets on its way to its new home.